mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/USBW_mechanical.rst

     :align: center
     :alt: Upper Steer By Wire Assembly Step 2

-Step 3: Locate the two identical "beam link" parts, 3D printed with STL coming soon, and attach them to the beam using four screws (two per side), TODO determine screw type.
+Step 3: Locate the two identical "beam link" parts, `3D printed <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/SBW%20-%20upper/STL/beam%20link.STL>`_, and attach them to the beam using four screws (two per side), TODO determine screw type.
 Note that the other, larger three holes are still vacant, these will be connected at a later step.

 .. image:: ../imgs/Mechanical/USBW_CAD_3
     :width: 100%
     :align: center
     :alt: Upper Steer By Wire Assembly Step 3

-Step 4: In a separate subassembly, connect the "coupler" (3D printed, STL coming soon) and the "D-shaft hub" (purchased, link coming soon).
+Step 4: In a separate subassembly, connect the "coupler," `3D printed <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/SBW%20-%20upper/STL/coupler.STL>`_ and the "D-shaft hub" (purchased, link coming soon).
 This can be done using four screws (type TBD, TODO).
 Note that you will have to thread the 3D printed coupler part, which can simply be done using the screw itself, after 3D printing a slightly undersized hole (TODO confirm this, check CAD for the part)

 .. image:: ../imgs/Mechanical/USBW_IRL_4.jpeg
     :width: 100%